 Board members should act as ambassadors for the organization, attend meetings and events, make contributions, invite others to attend and/or donate, and oversee its financial health and management.
-Please note that a Capacity, Infrastructure, Catalyst, and Technical Assistance grant from UMEZ will require 100% board giving during the grant period.
+Please note that Capacity and Infrastructure grants from UMEZ will require 100% board giving during the grant period.
 Each board should determine its own personal giving policy and minimum contribution.

 + What do you mean by public programs?